don-han/vercon/README.md

 ## Why not find a workaround for other VCS like git or svn?

 1. A workaround is a workaround.
-Since other VCS are designed to be used with mutliple people who have access to internet, the workaround is going to be inherently hacky.
-This means that this workaround is going to be complicated and long.
-The more complicated steps, the more likely something might go wrong.
-Vercon intends to be a convinient alternative for those who do not need the full features of traditional VCS.
+Since other VCS are designed to be used with mutliple people who have access to internet (to connect to remote), the workaround is going to be inherently hacky, meaning it's naturally complicated.
+The more complicated, the more likely something could go wrong.
+Vercon intends to be a convenient and intuitive alternative for those who do not need the full features of traditional VCS, yet wishes to preserve the history of the codes.

-2. The project became needed when I had to write a program on a server without any access to internet.
+2. The project became needed when I had to write a script on a server without any access to internet.
 Not only did it lack internet, it did not have VCS tools such as git.
-At that point, a workaround was a luxry
+Vercon, which is a single bash script, can be easily transferred over with tools like `scp`.

 ## Usage